New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 - Effective Communication Strategies: When talking to your builder, provide concrete examples of poor sod and soil quality.
 References to industry standards or research can strengthen your position.

-After you move in, it's time to assess the condition of your lawn.
-Understanding your lawn’s current state can help in deciding the necessary steps for fixing lawn on a new home.
+After moving in, assess your lawn's condition.
+Understanding your lawn’s current state can help in deciding the necessary steps for fixing the lawn on a new home and improving its overall health.

 Identifying Signs of Poor Soil